oracle/rwloadsim/docs/PRINTF.md

 For more advanced output, you can use the fprintf statement or the sprintf statement to output to a string.
-These work very similary to how the work in C, and are in fact implemented using their C equivalents.
+These work very similarly to how the work in C, and are in fact implemented using their C equivalents.

 There are three such statements, sprintf that writes to a string,